 In accordance with the Presidential Decree of the Republic of Uzbekistan #5101 dated 30 April 2021, on 5 October 2021 the Bukhara ETEN, Namangan ETEN, Surkhandaryo ETEN, Khorezm ETEN, Jizzakh ETEN and Tashkent ETEN received loans for the amount of Uzbekistan Soums 12.5 billion with interest rate of 5% and maturity in September 2024.
 The loans are secured by the guarantee of Regional Electric Networks JSC.
 The purpose of the loans is financing construction of external low-voltage electric networks for special economic and industrial zones.
 The loans were initially recognised at their fair value applying the discounted cash flow method and using the prevailing market interest rate of 23.3%.
-The Group concluded that the Ministry of Finance acted as the Government of Republic of Uzbekistan rather than the shareholder of the Group, and accordingly recognised gain on initial recognition of these loans as government grant within deferred income in the Consolidated Statement of Financial Position in 2021.

 In accordance with the Presidential Decree of the Republic of Uzbekistan #5101 dated 30 April 2021, on 27 July 2021 the Kashkadarya ETEN and Karakalpak ETEN received loans for the amount of Uzbekistan Soums 6.5 billion with interest rate of 5% and maturity in July 2024.
 The loans are secured by the guarantee of Regional Electric Networks JSC.
 The purpose of the loans is financing construction of external low-voltage electric networks for special economic and industrial zones.
 The loans were initially recognised at their fair value applying the discounted cash flow method and using the prevailing market interest rate of 23.1%.
-The Group concluded that the Ministry of Finance acted as the Government of Republic of Uzbekistan rather than the shareholder of the Group, and accordingly recognised gain on initial recognition of these loans as government grant deferred income in the Consolidated Statement of Financial Position in 2021

 In accordance with the Presidential Decree of the Republic of Uzbekistan #5101 dated 30 April 2021, on 27 July 2021 the Syrdarya ETEN, Samarkand ETEN, Fergana ETEN and Navoi ETEN received loans for the amount of Uzbekistan Soums 39.2 billion with interest rate of 5% and with maturity in July 2024.
 The loans are secured by the guarantee of Regional Electric Networks JSC.
 The purpose of the loans is financing construction of external low-voltage electric networks for special economic and industrial zones.
 On 1 November 2021 the Syrdarya ETEN, Samarkand ETEN, Fergana ETEN and Navoi ETEN signed addendum #1 with Ministry of Finance where changes in the loan amount were made in the total amount of Uzbekistan Soums 46.7 billion.
 The loans were initially recognised at their fair value applying the discounted cash flow method and using the prevailing market interest rate of 23.1%.
-The Group concluded that the Ministry of Finance acted as the Government of Republic of Uzbekistan rather than the shareholder of the Group, and accordingly recognised gain on initial recognition of these loans as government grant deferred income in the Consolidated Statement of Financial Position in 2021.

 In accordance with the Government Decree of the Republic of Uzbekistan #164-F dated 9 April 2021, on 13 April 2021 the Tashkent ETEN, Bukhara ETEN, Samarkand ETEN, Fergana ETEN and Kashkadarya ETEN received loans each amounted to Uzbekistan Soums 50 billion (in aggregate amounted to Uzbekistan Soums 250 billion) with interest rate of 5%, grace period of 7 months and maturity in April 2023.
 The purpose of the loans is financing construction, reconstruction and repair of low-voltage electric networks and the purchase of electrical equipment.
 The loans were initially recognised at their fair value applying the discounted cash flow method and using the prevailing market interest rate of 21.5%.
-The Group concluded that the Ministry of Finance acted as the Government of Republic of Uzbekistan rather than the shareholder of the Group, and accordingly recognised gain on initial recognition of these loans as government grant deferred income in the Consolidated Statement of Financial Position in 2021.

 In accordance with the Presidential Decree of the Republic of Uzbekistan #4929 dated 18 December 2020, on 29 April 2021 the Karakalpak ETEN, Jizzakh ETEN, Kashkadarya ETEN, Navoi ETEN, Samarkand ETEN, Surkhandarya ETEN, Tashkent ETEN and Khorezm ETEN received loans for the amount of Uzbekistan Soums 75 billion with interest rate of 5% and maturity in April 2024.
 The loans are secured by the guarantee of Regional Electric Networks JSC.
 The purpose of the loans is financing construction and reconstruction of external low-voltage electric networks.
 The loans were initially recognised at their fair value applying the discounted cash flow method and using the prevailing market interest rate of 22.7%.
-The Group concluded that the Ministry of Finance acted as the Government of Republic of Uzbekistan rather than the shareholder of the Group, and accordingly recognised gain on initial recognition of these loans as government grant deferred income in the Consolidated Statement of Financial Position in 2021.